 Lynchburg launched its master’s degree program in PA Medicine in 2015 with 25 students.
 The first class graduated this year, and most members of the class enrolled in the DMSc program.
 The master’s degree program now has 59 students, including 30 in the class that began its studies this summer, representing 10 different states.

-The DMSc program is the College’s third doctoral program, joining the Doctor of Physical Therapy and the Doctor of Education in Leadership Studies.
+The DMSc program is Lynchburg’s third doctoral program, joining the Doctor of Physical Therapy and the Doctor of Education in Leadership Studies.